joaonzangoII/PIP/README.md

 ## License

-PIP is released under the MIT license.
+TchiowaPHP is released under the MIT license.

 Want to say thanks?
-[Consider tipping me](https://www.gittip.com/gilbitron).
+[Consider tipping me]().